 Yes there are.
 But you should recognize that an important component of any serious TEFL course is teaching practice with real, live students.
-Institutions that offer onsite trainin - for example the Cambridge CELTA - almost always offer language courses to students, and so have a ready pool of guinea-pigs for their trainee teachers.
-The disadvantage of distance TEFL courses is the impracticability of teaching practice.
-Some such courses do arrange teaching practice for you locally with partner schools, but this may be a hit-and-miss affair.
-In general, the most reputable employers do not accept distance-learning certificates.
-The net result is that a distance learning TEFL certificate may give you an advantage over completely untrained teachers, but not over teachers who have taken an onsite training course.
+Institutions that offer onsite TEFL training often also offer language courses to students, and so have a ready pool of guinea-pigs for their trainee teachers.
+One disadvantage of distance TEFL courses may be the difficulty of arranging teaching practice.
+However, online TEFL courses are increasingly accepted, with Cambridge now offering a "blended" CELTA course which is part online and part onsite.

 So which TEFL certificate is best?